 Many managers are just thrown into their roles.
 That’s not fair to them–or their reports.

 Think back to your first management role: were you ready to do it?
 If you’re like most people, chances are you weren’t.
 And that’s a really tough situation.
 Suddenly, someone who’s a capable, successful individual contributor is being asked to gain an entirely different skillset, set budgets and priorities, think longer term, and more, all while being an advocate and mentor for their new team and colleagues.
 We don’t step back enough and realize how unfair that is to everyone involved.
 How can organizations expect to get the best from their emerging leaders if they’re just throwing them in the deep end?

 Many of our panelists had this experience when they first stepped into leadership roles.
 They found their way, sure, but that doesn’t mean the transition from IC to management couldn’t be improved.
-Coaching, classes, and mentorship make a big difference here but if a company doesn’t provide those, they suggested new managers carve out time to talk to other leaders in their organization and–this is crucial–to ask for help.
+Skills coaching, classes, and mentorship make a big difference here but if a company doesn’t provide those, they suggested new managers carve out time to talk to other leaders in their organization and–this is crucial–to ask for help.
 After all, the best leaders don’t claim to know everything.
 They lean on both their expertise and the expertise of others.
 When in doubt, ask for help.
 Anyone who tells you that’s a sign of weakness is wrong.

 The manager path isn’t for everyone–and that’s okay

 Ariel got us started on a really interesting topic when she brought up the idea that, at Slack, they try to give employees two parallel and equal tracks for growth: one track is for individual contributors, the other for people who want to go into people management.